SonaliDasgupta/DeepLearningBot/README.md

 # DeepLearningBot
-A ChatBot created using Deep Learning and NLP.
+A ChatBot created using Deep NLP (Intersection of Deep Learning and NLP).
 Interactive Visualizations to be added soon.